centreborelli/plyflatten/README.md

 # PlyFlatten

-Take a series of ply files and produce a digitial elevation map
+Take a series of ply files and produce a digital elevation map

 ## Contributing